What is Ignition Payments?

-> New prospects to your business cannot accept your proposal until they provide a payment method.
+By enabling this on your proposals, new prospects to your business cannot accept your proposal until they provide a payment method.
 This guarantees you get paid on your terms, for all the work you do.

-> Ignition Payments Eliminates A/R
+Ignition Payments eliminates A/R

-> With Ignition fully setup, you can completely automate your Accounts Receivable process.
+With Ignition fully setup, you can completely automate your Accounts Receivable process.

-> When a proposal is accepted, your invoice/s will automatically appear in Xero or QBO.
+When a proposal is accepted, your invoice/s will automatically appear in Xero or QiuckBooks.
 Once payment is collected we disburse the funds to you, reconcile your invoice, and automatically send the receipt to your clients.

-> You can also opt to add additional invoice notification recipients (such as a Receipt Bank or Hubdoc email address).
+You can also opt to add additional invoice notification recipients (such as a Receipt Bank or Hubdoc email address).
 Even better, if you have recurring services, this whole process will repeat every single week or month!

-> How Ignition Reconciles Invoices
+How Ignition reconciles invoices

-> If you have Xero or QuickBooks Online integrated with your Ignition account, it will automatically reconcile the payments against your client invoices within 24 hours after the funds are received in your account.
+If you have Xero or QuickBooks integrated with your Ignition account, it will automatically reconcile the payments against your client invoices within 24 hours after the funds are received in your account.

-> Ignition deposits 100% of the invoice total (including applicable sales tax if you have taxes enabled), instead of net-of-fees.
+Ignition deposits 100% of the invoice total (including applicable sales tax if you have taxes enabled), instead of net-of-fees.
 This guarantees that your client invoices can be automatically reconciled correctly.
 Ignition collects the transaction fees in arrears from the credit card you used to subscribe to your account.

 If you are using Xero, we create a clearing account (Ignition Payments) in your Xero file where Ignition will automatically create a transaction for each payment that has come in, which is then reconciled against the client invoice.